Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Barbed Devil.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Barbed Devil"]
 ---
 # Barbed Devil
 *Source: Monster Manual p.
-70, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything*
+70. Available in the SRD.*

 Creatures of unbridled greed and desire, barbed devils act as guards to the more powerful denizens of the Nine Hells and their vaults.
 Resembling a tall humanoid covered in sharp barbs, spines, and hooks, a barbed devil has gleaming eyes that are ever watchful for objects and creatures it might claim for itself.
 These fiends welcome any chance to fight when victory promises reward.